 I see wooden crates everywhere!
 From small to pallet size, wooden crates are being sold in almost all stores today.
 Is there a hardware, craft, or discount store you haven’t seen them in?
 What do you do with these wooden crates?
-I’ve rounded up five useful ways I’ve repurposed them and used them in my everyday modern farmhouse decor.
+Come see a handful of useful ways to repurpose a wooden crate for wooden crate decor!

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.